Ivana-/star-dance/README.md

     lein figwheel

-and open your browser at `http://localhost:3449/?base-url=<url-of-your-sansara-fhir-server>#/resource`
+This will auto compile, open your default browser with projects url and send all changes to the browser without the need to reload.

-This will auto compile and send all changes to the browser without the need to reload.
 After the compilation process is complete, you will get a Browser Connected REPL.
 An easy way to try it is:

     (js/alert "Am I connected?")